lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 Enter keywords and search data from server.

 :::demo Set the value of `filterable` and `remote` with `true` to enable remote search, and you should pass the `remote-method`. `remote-method` is a `Function` that gets called when the input value changes, and its parameter is the current input value.
-Note that if `el-option` is rendered with the `v-for` directive, you should add the `key` attribute for `el-option`.
+Note that if `lx-option` is rendered with the `v-for` directive, you should add the `key` attribute for `lx-option`.
 Its value needs to be unique, such as `item.value` in the following example.

 ```html
 <template>